genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/notify/symphony.md

 }
 ```

-Here we can refer to the item name directly in our kts script, without import or qualifier.
+Once that is configured, you can refer to the item name directly in your **notify.kts** script, without import or qualifier.
-filename: ```notify.kts```

 ```Kotlin
 notify {